deeplearning4j/deeplearning4j/convolutionalnets.md

 Convolutional nets ingest and process images as tensors, and tensors are matrices of numbers with additional dimensions.

 They can be hard to visualize, so let’s approach them by analogy.
 A scalar is just a number, such as 7; a vector is a list of numbers (e.g., `[7,8,9]`); and a matrix is a rectangular grid of numbers occupying several rows and columns like a spreadsheet.
-Geometrically, if a scalar is a zero-dimensional point, then a vector is a one-dimensional line, a matrix is a two-dimensional plane, a stack of matrices is a three-dimensional cube, and when each element of those stacks is stacked again, you enter the fourth dimension.
+Geometrically, if a scalar is a zero-dimensional point, then a vector is a one-dimensional line, a matrix is a two-dimensional plane, a stack of matrices is a three-dimensional cube, and when each element of those matrices has a stack of *feature maps* atttached to it, you enter the fourth dimension.
 For reference, here’s a 2 x 2 matrix:

     [ 1, 2 ]
     [ 5, 8 ]